Honda NC700 series: Transmission

-The NC700X, NC750X, NC700S and NC700SA come with a six-speed manual gearbox while the Integra, NC700SD and the NC750X DCT come standard with a second generation of the six-speed dual-clutch transmission first used on the Honda VFR1200F.
+The NC700X, NC750X, NC700S and NC700SA come with a six-speed manual gearbox while the Integra, the NC700SD, NC700XD and the NC750XD come standard with a second generation of the six-speed dual-clutch transmission first used on the Honda VFR1200F.
 The version used on the Integra and NC700SD is lighter and more compact due to a simplified hydraulic circuit; a learning function has also been added to each of the drive modes to detect a variety of riding environments.

 The system uses heavy duty large-diameter clutches to deal with the rigours of use in stop/start city traffic.

 Drive mode on the transmission puts an emphasis on fuel economy by staying in as high a gear as possible as often as possible, keeping engine speeds low, between 2,000 and 2,500 rpm for steady speed cruising such as on freeways, while selecting Sport mode keeps the engine running at higher rpm as often as possible in order to supply more immediate power in situations where spooling the engine would be a hindrance.